 Hair loss is a common problem that affects men of all ages.
 Fortunately, several hair restoration treatments are available to help combat this issue, with hair transplant being one of the most effective solutions.
 If you are considering a hair transplant for men, you may be wondering how it works and what to expect.

-So you can make an informed decision, this post will discuss how a professional hair transplant for men works, its benefits, and what to expect during and after the surgery.
+So you can make an informed decision, this post will discuss how a works, its benefits, and what to expect during and after the surgery.
 Equipped with this information, you’ll know whether a hair transplant for men is the right procedure to restore your hairline and (importantly) your confidence.

 First off, what exactly is a hair transplant?